Top Private Equity Recruiters in the United States: 2026 Rankings

 Private equity recruitment operates differently from standard executive search.
 Fund-level roles demand candidates who understand GP economics, fund structures, deal sourcing, and investor relations.
 Portfolio company leadership hires require executives who can operate under PE ownership, deliver against aggressive value-creation timelines, and work constructively with board observers who are deeply engaged in operational decisions.
 Standard executive search methodology, built around corporate leadership profiles, does not map cleanly onto these requirements.

-The 2026 List: Best Private Equity Recruiters in the U.S.
+Private Equity Recruiting Firms in the U.S. (In Alphabetical Order)

 1. Christian & Timbers